James Collins (footballer, born 1990): Lincoln City

 On 20 January 2025, Collins signed for Lincoln City on an 18 month deal, with an option of another year.
 He made his debut against Peterborough United coming off the bench to score and make the game 5–1.
+In December 2025, it was confirmed that Collins has ruptured an anterior cruciate ligament in the EFL Trophy game against Huddersfield Town and would be missing the rest of the season, having been told he requires surgery.
+The next month City would trigger the option in his contract, extending his deal until the summer of 2027.

+With Collins ahead of his rehabilitation, Lincoln City decided to loan him to League One club Doncaster Rovers on 1 September 2026 until January, so he could get game time in November and December, where Lincoln wouldn't be in a position to play him due to squad limits.

 International career

 Collins, who was born and raised in England, is also eligible to represent the Republic of Ireland at international level through his parents.
 He has represented Ireland at under-19 and under-21 levels.
 On 11 October 2011, Collins scored his first hat-trick of his international career, as Republic of Ireland under-21 beat Liechtenstein U-21, with a score 4–1.
 Upon a move to Hibernian, Collins hoped that his performances would get him a call-up to the senior squad.

 He received his first call-up to the senior national team in March 2019, when Mick McCarthy named him in a 38-man provisional selection for UEFA Euro 2020 qualifiers against Gibraltar and Georgia.

 Collins made his full international debut for Ireland on 10 September 2019, coming off the bench to score the third goal in a 3–1 win against Bulgaria at the Aviva Stadium.

 On 24 March 2021, Collins scored his first competitive goal for Ireland in a 3-2 defeat away to Serbia in the 2022 FIFA World Cup qualifiers.